Aplace0927/gef-pprint-register/README.md

 ## Concepts
 > Viewing specific register's bytes into format.
 >
-> Like example `rez $ymm0[23:16] u8`
+> Format example: `rez $ymm0[23:16]:u8`

 ## Indexing and slicing
 Both slicing and indexing are available with the index of byte.

+Default endianess and slicing is Little endian, whole size of register.

 ### Indexing
 Index are ordered with **Little Endian**.
 For example, `rez $ymm0[31]` will return the most significant byte of 256-bit (32-byte) `ymm` register.